-- A blinking ‘question mark’ icon appearing as soon as your launch your Mac.
+- A blinking ‘question mark’ icon appears as soon as your launch your Mac.

-- Mac’s display freezes suddenly or become unresponsive (without showing the spinning wheel icon.)
+- Mac’s display freezes suddenly or becomes unresponsive (without showing the spinning wheel icon.)

 - Even though the volume is turned up, your Mac’s speaker stops playing audio.